chec/commerce.js/README.md

 ## Upgrading

-The major change in Commerce.js v2 is that most methods now return a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that is fulfilled when the HTTP request is completed.
+The significant change in Commerce.js v2 is that most methods now return a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that is fulfilled when the HTTP request is completed.
 Instead of providing callbacks to the methods in this module, you will have to use promise syntax instead.